 There are so many myths about orgasms.
 Orgasms feel different to everyone and are different each time.
 No two orgasms are the same.
 For cisgendered women, what you experience in orgasm depends on the context you’re in.

-Context means – the method of stimulation, whether you have a partner present, the state of your relationship, where you are in your menstrual cycle, your mood, your age, your health status, your stress levels and a whole range of other factors.
-The main thing most cisgender women describe about an orgasm is a sense of completion, a sense that you’ve crossed a threshold, that something has ended.
+Context means the following: the method of stimulation, whether you have a partner present, the state of your relationship, where you are in your menstrual cycle, your mood, your age, your health status, your stress levels and a whole range of other factors.
+The main thing most cisgender women describe about an orgasm is a “sense of completion”, a sense that you’ve crossed a threshold, that something has ended.